?Când îmi pot recupera taxele?

 If you don’t have your Certificat de Remuneration, let us know by emailing firstname.lastname@example.org and we can get it for you.
 We need it to apply for your tax refund!

-?I was full time student outside of Luxembourg during the year – do I need to declare it?
+?I earned money outside of Luxembourg during the year – do I need to declare it?

 ?Can I do it myself?

 You could – but would you wire your house yourself?
 Figuring out your taxes, deductions and entitlements can be confusing and difficult.
-With decades of experience behind us, you can be sure that we know what we’re doing.
+We know what we’re doing when it comes to Luxembourg tax refunds so you can forget the stress and use our service instead.

 ?Can you guarantee that I'll get the refund amount you estimated for me?